 What Patients Should Bring to the Hospital

 - Your Ontario Health Card and all relevant private insurance information which covers semi-private or private accommodation.
-If you sign for an upgrade from ward accommodation to either semi-private or private and you do not have extended health insurance you will be financially responsible for any charges incurred.
+If you sign up for an upgrade from ward accommodation to either semi-private or private accomodation and you do not have extended health insurance you will be financially responsible for any charges incurred.

-- A bathrobe, non-slip footwear and comfortable lounge or sleepwear.
+- A bathrobe, non-slip footwear, and comfortable lounge or sleepwear.

-- Toothbrush/toothpaste/shampoo/body lotion (unscented)/shaving supplies, etc.
+- Toothbrush/toothpaste/shampoo/shaving supplies/body lotion (unscented), etc.

 - Comb and brush.